EricTheTator/azure-image-analysis-api/README.md

 ## 🎓 Academic Project

-This API was developed as part of the UNCC Digital Forensics program to demonstrate:
+This API was developed as part of the UNCC System Integration program to demonstrate:
 - System integration skills
 - API design and documentation
 - Cloud service integration